Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 For browser-based REST APIs, Parasoft offers a top-down approach that utilizes AI to scriptlessly convert manual web UI activities into full API test scenarios.

 I previously mentioned the Parasoft Recorder.
 Parasoft Selenic users record actions on the web UI and convert them into non-vendor locked Selenium page object model tests.
-When used with Parasoft SOAtest’s Smart API Test Generator module, this same recorder can create full API test scenarios.
+When used with Parasoft SOAtest’s Smart API Test Generator module, this same recorder can capture API behavior, which is used to create full API test scenarios.

 When using Selenic and SOAtest together, a QA tester can record a user story on the web UI.
 From that single recording, the QA tester can create a Selenium test and a corresponding API scenario test.
 The artificial intelligence engine in the Smart API Test Generator analyzes the traffic recording.
 It looks for patterns and relationships between the APIs being invoked.
 It also looks at how data is handled and generates a complete API testing scenario following the user story.

 No scripting, no service definition files and no domain knowledge is needed to create these tests.
 As the API test scenarios being created directly correlate to the web UI activities conducted by the QA engineer, novice users are able to gain a greater understanding of how the APIs are being used in the system and the APIs’ relationship to the UI.

 Small government QA teams with limited resources and a lot to test can validate government applications quickly.
 The ability to create self-healing web UI Selenium tests and automate API test scenarios at the same time is powerful.
 Using an effective automated functional testing solution, teams can do more thorough testing with minimal manual effort, resulting in better coverage and quality.